rickhelmus/patRoon/README.md

 ## Project news

+**October 2024** `patRoon 2.3.3` is now released.
+This is a small maintenance release which correct the SIRIUS login procedure and comes with several other bug fixes.
+Please see the [Project NEWS][NEWS] for more details.

 **July 2024** `patRoon 2.3.2` is now released.
 This is a small maintenance release with several important bug fixes and new functions to inspect raw MS data (thanks to Ricardo Cunha).
 Please see the [Project NEWS][NEWS] for more details.

 **December 2023** `patRoon 2.3.1` is now released.
 This is a small maintenance release with several bug fixes.
 The most important fix is a correction for the prediction of concentrations from SIRIUS fingerprints.
 Please see the [Project NEWS][NEWS] for more details and important notes on updating `patRoon`.